• Skip to primary navigation

 Nutrition is calculated by dividing the full recipe into 4 servings.
 The recipe makes about 10 Tablespoons, which comes out to 47.5 calories per Tbsp.

 Rice vinegar is sometimes labeled as rice wine vinegar.
 They are the same.
-You can sub in apple cider vinegar, lemon juice, or orange juice.
+You can sub in apple cider vinegar, lemon juice, orange juice, or even homemade chive blossom vinegar.
 If you only have regular white vinegar, use half of the amount listed because it has a stronger and more acidic flavor.

 Honey: you can reduce the amount of honey used, however adding a tiny bit (like 1 tsp) helps with emulsification.
 Although it is not necessary.